 Some people may struggle to imagine the office environment working for a local authority, a national charity, small enterprises making highly specialised research instruments or providing educational research services.
 Conducting informational interviews can help fill in the blanks.

 Whether you’re looking for a career in or beyond higher education – informational interviews are one of the best ways to get accurate up-to-date information to help you make decisions about possible career paths.
-Evidence from a diverse range of research shows that having conversations about career options - so-called “informational interviews” - is one of the most powerful and effective ways to successfully start and progress in a career.
+Evidence from a diverse range of research shows that having conversations about career options with those who do the job - so-called “informational interviews” - is one of the most powerful and effective ways to successfully start and progress in a career.

 When you are interviewing someone, remember to try and find out more about how the job or organisation may (or may not) fit in with your values, interests, lifestyle choices, and strengths as you explored last week.